Most people taking vitamin D3 don’t realise they may need K2 alongside it.

 What’s the difference between K1 and K2?

 K1 (phylloquinone) is primarily involved in blood clotting and is well-obtained from leafy green vegetables.
-K2 (menaquinone) activates proteins involved in bone formation and arterial health — and is much harder to get in meaningful amounts from a typical UK diet.
+K2 (menaquinone) activates proteins involved in bone formation and arterial health — and is much harder to obtain in meaningful amounts from a typical UK diet.

 What form of K2 is best?